 Guitar, Bass, Piano, Electronic Music

-Joined KEYS in early 2016.
+John joined KEYS in early 2016.
 Received his Master’s in Music/Theory Composition from Illinois State University (ISU).
 At ISU, John received a graduate assistantship in electronic music where he built one of the first music studios based on the Apple computer platform.
 In the Fall of 2016, John gathered the necessary equipment and began an electronic music program for KEYS.
-He currently instructs students at Bullard-Havens Technical High School and performs regularly with local music ensembles in Fairfield County, CT.
+He instructed students at Bullard-Havens Technical High School and performed regularly with local music ensembles in Fairfield County, CT.

 Joined the KEYS faculty in 2018.
 Jeremey is a pianist based in Western and Southern CT.
 As a native of Derby, he is a graduate of Western CT State University where he earned his degree in Classical Piano Performance.
 Jeremey is currently a private piano instructor of over 50 students at Family Music Center in Waterbury, KEYS Music in Bridgeport, Easton Parks and Rec, and Continuo Music.
 Jeremey also serves as the Minister of Music and church pianist at Union Congregation Church in Watertown, CT.
 In addition to his church work, he regularly performs as lead pianist in many musicals throughout CT.
 Pit orchestra credits include “The 25th Annual Putnam County Spelling Bee” (Co-Op Arts High School), “Annie” (Foote School), “Brigadoon” (Foote School), “Fiddler on the Roof” (Clay & Wattles Theatre), and many more.
 Looking to the future, Jeremey is planning on continuing his musical education by pursuing degrees in keyboard pedagogy and collaborative piano.